 Ideally, cost-efficient measures are devised by reference to environmental targets, which quantify the reduction of the pressures required for achieving or maintaining GES.
 By doing so, environmental targets and associated indicators bridge the gap between the current status and the desired (good) status of the marine environment, ideally on a regional scale.
 This is taken forward by the RSC through their work on core/common indicators and assessment methods.

-Although the development of a comparable, MSFD-aligned indicator set for the Black Sea is unlikely in the near future, the work of HELCOM, OSPAR and UNEP/MAP is of potential relevance for BG and RO, both from the methodological point of view (will be discussed in CBE5) and as a working template.
+Although the development of a comparable, MSFD-aligned indicator set for the Black Sea is unlikely in the near future, the work of HELCOM, OSPAR and UNEP/MAP is of potential relevance for BG and RO, both from the methodological point of view (as discussed at CBE5) and as a working template.
 In general it must be kept in mind, however, that regional indicators are mostly very specific, i.e. tailored to specific physical and environmental conditions of the marine region in question.

 The common indicators and the RSC-specific process and form of presentation presented in this report (see Annex I) served the support project as an important point of orientation for the revision of the Roof Report and for how to present and "record" common indicators.

-The factsheet that is developed for a more detailed presentation of common indicators as well as initial assessment results is also based on the analysis of other RSC´s activities (mainly OSPAR and HELCOM), as well as on the GD13 document.
+The factsheet that is developed for a more detailed presentation of common indicators as well as initial assessment results is also based on the analysis of other RSC´s activities (mainly OSPAR and HELCOM), as well as on the GD13 document on common indicators.

 1.1 HELCOM - Core Indicators in HOLAS II